Fail2ban scans log files (e.g.

 fail2ban-client get nginx-http-auth logpath

-The documentation is readable at the fail2ban project.
+The documentation is available at the fail2ban project.

 fail2ban-regex /var/log/YOUR_LOG /etc/fail2ban/filter.d/YOUR_JAIL.conf --print-all-matched